 About This Chapter

-Motivation in Psychology - Chapter Summary and Learning Objectives
+AP Psychology: Motivation in Psychology - Chapter Summary

 The impulse to act is an important part of our mental framework, but where does motivation come from?
-In this chapter, you'll explore psychologists' theories about motivation as well as the difference between intrinsic and extrinsic motivators.
+In this AP Psychology test prep chapter, you'll explore psychologists' theories about motivation as well as the difference between intrinsic and extrinsic motivators.
 Maslow's hierarchy of needs is a famous construct in psychology, and you'll look at how it explains basic human needs.
-You'll also learn about various ways we form systems of motivation for ourselves.
+You'll also review various ways we form systems of motivation for ourselves.
 After completing this chapter, you should be able to:

 - Explain where motivation comes from